Home

 The Growth Collective will:

-• Engage and connect regionally with veteran farmers to build collaboration and community across the Space Coast and neighboring states.
+Engage and connect regionally with veteran farmers to build collaboration and community across the nation.

-Composed of 12 members, representing one of the USDA production regions.
-Members serve as regional points of contact for veterans in agriculture.
+Composed of 12 members representing one of the USDA production regions, these representatives serve as regional points of contact for veterans in agriculture.
 Your regional representative is here to listen, support, and bring forward your ideas, requests, and concerns as we work together to strengthen the future of American agriculture.

 Board of Directors